 Take a closer look at the Bachelor of Arts in Secondary Education - Health and the courses offered toward the degree.

 Department and Contact Information

-If you are interested in the program or have questions, please contact Health, Physical Education, Recreation, and Athletics (HPERA) at (773) 442-5560.
+If you are interested in the program or have questions, please contact Health Sciences and Physical Education (HSPE) at (773) 442-5560.

 Northeastern Illinois University is home to more than 10,000 students from all corners of the world and is one of the most ethnically diverse universities in the nation.
 Our small class sizes, flexible schedules and dedicated faculty can help you succeed in your studies.